If the employer has decided to investigate a disciplinary or grievance issue, they should start as soon as possible.

 In a disciplinary case, the employer should think about who will handle matters if further action is needed.

-Where possible, a different person should handle each step of the disciplinary procedure that's needed:
+Where possible, a different person should handle each of the following steps of the disciplinary procedure:

 - the investigation